 Showy and tough, Lilium Oriental are steady year after year showy performers.
 One simple reminder for oriental lily care:

-Roots in the shade, foliage, and blooms in the sun for about 6 hours or less.
-When protected from hot afternoon sun, they thrive, but do not hold up well when faced with high winds.
+Roots in the shade, foliage, and blooms in the full sun for about 6 hours or less.
+When protected from the hot afternoon sun, they thrive but do not hold up well when faced with high winds.

 An excellent location for planting is close to the house on a west side.